marcelduin/Micrio.Blogpost.wasm-v3/README.md

 ![The emscripten C++ Makefile](img/makefile.png "( ͡° ͜ʖ ͡°)")

 ### 2. The compiled `.wasm` binary was very large
 As great as the help of `libsdl` and `stb_image.h` were to let me use OpenGL and JPG image functions, as much did they add to the final compiled binary file.
-Even with all `emcc` compiler optimizations (which can even use the awesome `closure` JS compiler), the resulting WebAssembly binary file was 760KB; compared to the JavaScript version of Micrio being around 240KB, this was a major setback.
+Even with all `emcc` compiler optimizations (which can even use the awesome `closure` JS compiler), the resulting WebAssembly binary file was 760KB.
+Compared to the JavaScript version of Micrio being around 240KB, this was a major setback.
 These libraries packed a lot of functionalities that were not necessary for Micrio, but were still included in the compiled version.

 ### 3. TIL: A *glue* file
 This is the part where I learnt where the limits of WebAssembly start and finish. **WebAssembly is not a magical self-contained binary that lets you run full applications out of the box**.
 It actually needs to be *bound* to the browser using JavaScript.

 ![glue clipart](img/glue.png)

 Where I thought that all the SDL OpenGL code in C++ would automagically be recognised by the browser: *wrong*.
-What `emscripten` does, is to take all OpenGL operations from C++, and _converting them_ to WebGL operations your browser can understand.
+What `emscripten` does, is to take all OpenGL operations from C++, and _convert them_ to WebGL operations your browser can understand.

 Same with the `libsdl` mouse and keyboard-inputs: these were **glued** to the browser using an extra JavaScript file that would set event listeners for the specific cases, and send them to the WebAssembly binary.
-This separate JavaScript file was generated by the emscripten compiler, and had to be included in the HTML alongside the compiled binary `.wasm`-file.
+This separate JavaScript file was generated by the emscripten compiler, and had to be included in the HTML alongside the compiled binary `.wasm` file.

-Everything added together, the new total of the *base engine* of Micrio was a whopping **791KB**; a bit too much for my likes.
+Everything added together, the new total of the *base engine* of Micrio was a whopping **791KB**; a bit too much for my liking.

 However, it's extremely neat that there is a C++ port of Micrio that would run natively on Linux and MacOS-systems.
 And I learned a lot from this.